on this page

 Mandatory conditions

-• mandatory target amounts - the total amount payable to your business for each deduction authority
+- mandatory target amounts - the total amount payable for each deduction

-• mandatory end dates - the final date a deduction will be made to your business for each deduction authority
+- mandatory end dates - the final date applied to each deduction

 New term for overpayment